amansingh1528/Crop-disease-detection-system/README.md

    - Ensure the sensors are calibrated and configured to send data to the application.

 ## How It Works
-- Data Collection: IoT sensors collect real-time environmental data, while cameras capture images of crops.
+- Data Collection: sensors collect real-time environmental data, while cameras capture images of crops.
 - Disease Prediction: The captured images are passed through the machine learning model for disease detection.
 - Actionable Insights: The system analyzes the data and provides disease predictions and remedies.
 - Precision Irrigation: Based on soil moisture data, the system automatically optimizes the irrigation process.